 Well let’s say, it didn’t go quite to plan!

 For the first five days of December, I followed my rules precisely.
-I was in bed with the lights off by 11pm every evening, usually some time between 10.30 and 10.59!
-I started winding down from 9pm and getting ready to bed from 10pm, which helped me to be physically and mentally ready for bed before 11pm.
+I was in bed with the lights off by 11 pm every evening, usually sometime between 10.30 and 10.59!
+I started winding down from 9 pm and getting ready to bed from 10 pm.
+This helped me to be physically and mentally ready for bed before 11 pm.
 I didn’t always fall asleep straight away, so I was awake after 11 on some of the days, but I was in bed with the lights out.

 On the 6th morning, my alarm went off, but I just couldn’t face getting up, so I slept in.
-From then on, my challenges basically got forgotten and I slipped back into my old routine of going to bed late and getting up late.
-For the rest of December (and the start of January) I have been going to bed any time between around 11.30 and 12.30 (or sometimes later) and getting up at around 8.30am.
+From then on, I basically forgot my challenges and slipped back into my old routine of going to bed late and getting up late.
+For the rest of December (and the start of January) I have been going to bed any time between around 11.30 and 12.30 (or sometimes later) and getting up at around 8.30 am.

 Another possibility is that I actually need more than 7.5 or 8 hours of sleep.
 I am a very active person, physically and mentally, so maybe I need more sleep than average to replenish and repair.
 I could experiment with sleeping for longer, and see if this helps me to find it easier getting up at 6.30 even when it is dark.

-Talking of ‘failing’ challenges, I set myself a couple of challenges for January, but so far on January 4th I haven’t completed my challenges on a single day!
-I think challenges may be off for this month, as I have a general mix of things I need to work on, and sort out.
-I’m feeling a bit behind with some aspects of my life, and I also have several exciting ideas I want to get started on, so January may be a bit of a ‘catch up’, ‘sort out’ and ‘dabble’ month, before starting another challenge in February.
+Talking of ‘failing’ challenges, I set myself a couple of challenges for January.
+So far on January 4th, I haven’t completed my challenges on a single day!
+I think challenges may be off for this month, as I have a general mix of things I need to work on and sort out.
+I’m feeling a bit behind with some aspects of my life, and I also have several exciting ideas I want to start on.
+So January may be a bit of a ‘catch up’, ‘sort out’ and ‘dabble’ month, before starting another challenge in February.